AKMourato/Covid19_detector/README.md

 </p>

 ### Model
 It was used a pre-trained Resnet-18 model on ImageNet.
-Transfer learning was applied, replacing the standard fully convolutional layer with 1000 output features to just 3, accordingly to the three types of cases.
+Transfer learning was applied, replacing the standard fully convolutional layer with 1000 output features to just 3, according to the three types of cases.

 For aditional info check the notebook.